AI-generated

 • Substantive Issues:

-• Whether the provision of Article 811 of the Civil Code, requiring at least three witnesses to explicitly declare that the signature in a contested holographic will is genuine, is mandatory or merely permissive.
+• Whether the three-witness requirement under Article 811 of the Civil Code for a contested holographic will is mandatory or merely permissive.

-• Whether the respondents successfully established the authenticity and due execution of the contested holographic will to warrant its allowance for probate.
+• Whether respondents successfully proved the authenticity of the holographic will through the witnesses presented.

 Ruling